lenincompres/DOM.create/README.md

 This is equivalent to using the [style property of DOM element](https://www.w3schools.com/jsref/prop_html_style.asp).

-NOTE: Style properties may be assigned without an emcompasing *style:* object.
-So, the previous code could be written as follows.
+NOTE: Styles may be assigned without an emcompasing *style:* object.
+The previous code could be written as follows.

 ```javascript
 document.body.create({